bcgov/aps-infra-platform/documentation/guides/keycloak-rbac.md

 **Pre-requisites:**

-- You have your application deployed in the Openshift Silver cluster
+- You have your application deployed in the OpenShift Silver cluster
 - You have created a namespace in the `API Services Portal`
 - You have a Service Account created with the `GatewayConfig.Publish` permission
 - Your Network Policy has been configured to allow traffic from the APS project space